tcsorrel/sweethome/README.md

 HomeSweetHome
 =============

-dotfiles Python coding with Vim
+dotfiles Python coding with Vim and Qtile